khulnasoft-lab/design.khulnasoft.com/contents/content/error-messages.md

 To reduce the cognitive effort needed from users to understand the error, display the error message next to the field or page area where it occurs.
 All messages should look, sound, and mean the same, according to the component they're displayed in.

-Todo: Add example of consistent error messages in different alert types
+Todo: Add example of consistent error messages in different components

 ### Specific